 Deploy on Platform.sh

-Platform.sh offers a number of project templates as part of the Project Creation Wizard to make bootstrapping a new project easy.
+Platform.sh offers a number of project templates as part of the Project Creation Wizard to help bootstrap a new project.
 However, you can also create arbitrary links to spawn projects on Platform.sh from an arbitrary Git repository or prepared template.

 There are two ways to create such a link, shown below.
 In each case, when a user clicks on the link they will be redirected to create a new Platform.sh project, with the template selection step skipped in favor of the template specified.
 If the user does not have a Platform.sh account yet they will be prompted to create one.

-You may include the link on your own project’s website, your company’s internal Wiki, or anywhere else a link can go to make launching your code base as simple as possible.
+You may include the link on your own project’s website, your company’s internal Wiki, or anywhere else a link can go to make launching your code base as straightforward as possible.

 You can create a Deploy on Platform.sh button for any compatible repository; however, you can also provide a YAML template definition file.
 A template definition file is a YAML file that references a Git repository but can also include additional information, such as limiting the resulting project to a certain minimum project size or only allowing it to be deployed in certain regions.
 Use this mechanism when you want more control over how the template gets deployed.